Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

-The Goldstone-modes fluctuations grown on top of the chiral SO(4) DW ground state is intriguing, considering the SO(4) symmetry combined with the wave-vector degeneracy here.
-Firstly, due to the spontaneous breaking of the SO(4) symmetry, there exist three branches of gapless acoustic Goldstone modes, which describes the global SO(4) rotation of the three $\bm{\varDelta}_\alpha$ simultaneously from their polarization direction to the three remaining perpendicular directions in the $\mathbb{R}^4$ space.
-Secondly, fixing $\bm{\varDelta}_1$, we are left with two branches of gapless optical Goldstone modes describing the relative rotation of $\bm{\varDelta}_2$ around $\bm{\varDelta}_1$ under the condition $\bm{\varDelta}_2\perp\bm{\varDelta}_1$.
-Finally, fixing both $\bm{\varDelta}_1$ and $\bm{\varDelta}_2$, we are left with one branch of gapless optical Goldstone modes describing the relative rotation of $\bm{\varDelta}_3$ around $\bm{\varDelta}_1$ and $\bm{\varDelta}_2$.
-All together, we have six branches of gapless Goldstone modes, much more than those in conventional SDW states.
+The Goldstone-modes fluctuations grown on top of the chiral SO(4) DW ground state are intriguing, considering the continuous SO(4) and valley-U(1) symmetry-breaking, combined with the wave-vector degeneracy.
+Firstly, let's globally rotate the three $\bm{\varDelta}_\alpha$ so that one of it, say $\bm{\varDelta}_1$ is rotated from its polarization direction to the three remaining perpendicular directions in the $\mathbb{R}^4$ space, and $\bm{\varDelta}_{2, 3}$ are also operated by these global rotations.
+Such global rotations lead to three gapless Goldstone modes.
+Secondly, let's choose the global rotation manner so that $\bm{\varDelta}_1$ is fixed unchanged, and $\bm{\varDelta}_2$ can freely rotate toward the two remaining directions under the condition $\bm{\varDelta}_1\perp\bm{\varDelta}_2$, leading to two more gapless Goldstone modes.
+Thirdly, let's fix the rotation plane to be that expanded by $\bm{\varDelta}_1$ and $\bm{\varDelta}_2$, under which the $\bm{\varDelta}_3$ can only rotate toward the remaining one direction under the condition $\bm{\varDelta}_3\perp\bm{\varDelta}_1\perp\bm{\varDelta}_2$, leading to one more Goldstone mode.
+Finally, the continuous valley-U(1) symmetry breaking brings about another gapless Goldstone mode, which is the rotation of the order parameters in the valley $(\tau_x,\tau_y)$ plane.
+All together, we have seven branches of gapless Goldstone modes, much more than those in conventional SDW states.
 For example, the Neel SDW state on the square or honeycomb lattice has only two branches of gapless acoustic Goldstone modes.